Tech Guide to Single Phase Induction Motors

 Summary

-This article discusses how single phase induction motors use start windings, centrifugal switches, and phase shifting to start the motor’s armature.
-The article begins by describing the basics of induction motors, such as how conductive bars are used to induce a magnetic field in the armature, and how slip is required to create a relative speed difference between the stator and the armature.
-Single phase induction motors are then introduced, with a discussion of how they inherently have a problem with only causing oscillation instead of rotation.
-The article then covers different types of multi-phase current induction motors, such as capacitor start motors, split phase motors, and split capacitor motors, and how they use different methods to create a rotating magnetic field.
-The article explains how centrifugal switches are used in conjunction with some of the described motor types, to remove start windings from the circuit once the motor has reached a specific RPM.
+In this article, we discussed how single phase induction motors use start windings, centrifugal switches, and phase shifting to start the motor’s armature.
+We started off by describing the basics of induction motors, such as how conductive bars are used to induce a magnetic field in the armature, and how slip is required to create a relative speed difference between the stator and the armature.
+Single phase induction motors were then introduced, with a discussion of how they inherently have a problem with only causing oscillation instead of rotation.
+The article then covered different types of multi-phase current induction motors, such as capacitor start motors, split phase motors, and split capacitor motors, and how they use different methods to create a rotating magnetic field.
+The article also explained how centrifugal switches are used in conjunction with some of the described motor types, to remove start windings from the circuit once the motor has reached a specific RPM.
+Finally we touched on “power-factor”, which amounts to a significant downside of induction motors, and how run capacitors effectively work to correct its detrimental effects, resulting is more efficient operation.

 Here is a related video about single phase induction motors: